Jay B: 2021: Departure from JYP Entertainment and SOMO:Fume

-2022–present: Love., other music releases and world tour
+2022–present: Other music releases and world tour

 On January 26, 2022, Jay B released his first physical extended play as Def., Love., which was listed among the best albums and EPs of the first half of the year by Bandwagon, and named one of the best Korean hip hop and R&B albums of 2022 according to Rolling Stone India.

 On June 18, 2022, he held the Nostalgic concert at Jangchung Arena to commemorate ten years since his debut: the event was followed by more than 10,000 people both online and offline.
 On July 25, 2022, the exclusive contract between Jay B and H1ghr Music expired and he signed with CDNZA Records.
 His first release under the new label was the single "Rocking Chair", which he first performed at the Nostalgic concert, and that was chosen by Bandwagon as one of the best songs of the year.

-On September 21, Jay B released his third EP Be Yourself, and three days later kicked off the Tape: Press Pause World Tour in Seoul, which continued in Asia, Latin America and Europe for the rest of the year and will conclude in January 2023 with three encore performances in Bangkok and Seoul.
-On the occasion of the two Thai stops in October, which saw the singer performing in front of 24,000 spectators at a sold-out Impact Exhibition Hall, Jay B held a pop-up exhibition from October 17 to November 15 at the Siam Center, presenting ideas and inspirations behind the Be Yourself album.
+On September 21, Jay B released his third EP Be Yourself, and three days later kicked off the Tape: Press Pause World Tour in Seoul, which continued in Asia, Latin America and Europe for the rest of the year and concluded in January 2023 with three encore performances in Bangkok and Seoul.
+On the occasion of the two Thai stops in October, which saw the singer performing in front of 24,000 people at a sold-out Impact Exhibition Hall, Jay B held a pop-up exhibition from October 17 to November 15 at the Siam Center, presenting ideas and inspirations behind the Be Yourself album.
 In the meantime, he released his fourth EP, once again as Def., which was titled Abandoned Love..

+In February 2023, ahead of his enlistment as a public service worker, he released the special album Seasonal Hiatus, featuring three new songs.
+In April, he terminated his contract with CDNZA Records.
+On October 6, 2023, Mauve Company announced that Jay B had signed an exclusive contract with them.

+Following his discharge on November 1, 2024, Jay B released his first full album Archive 1: [Road Runner] on November 27, followed by the concert Tape: Re Load in Seoul and Bangkok.
+Along with the Thai concert, he held a second exhibition at the Siam Center from January 13 to February 3, 2025.

 Personal life

+Health

 Jay B was diagnosed with clinical depression as well as panic disorder, and has since taken prescribed medication for them.

+Family

 During his younger years, his parents divorced due to his father's drinking problem, and his mother later remarried.
 His family runs a tomato farm in Ilsan.